techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration_stepsToFollow.md

 - [x] incomplete task
 - [ ] completed task

 # STEP 3.
-Compensate phase differences between the two PLLs with multiple USRPs
+Compensate for phase differences between the RF-PLLs of multiple USRPs and measure incoming pilot signals

 If previous step 2 was successful, pilot based tests are the logical next step.
 A pilot signal could be generated with another USRP or the RF generator _SMC100A_ (available in our lab).